-- 1. Connect your PC to the PROFIBUS jack of your CPU via a MPI programming cable. - 2.
-Load your project in the Siemens SIMATIC Manager. - 3. ▶ Choose in the menu 'Options → Set PG/PC interface'. - 4.
-Select in the according list the "PC Adapter (PROFIBUS)"; if appropriate you have to add it first, then click at [Properties]. - 5.
-Set in the register PROFIBUS the transfer parameters of your PROFIBUS net and enter a valid PROFIBUS address.
-The PROFIBUS address must be assigned to the DP master by a project before. - 6.
+- 1. Connect your PC to the MPI jack of your CPU via a MPI programming cable. - 2.
+Load your project in the Siemens SIMATIC Manager. - 3. ▶ Choose in the menu 'Options → Set PG/PC interface'. - Select in the according list the "PC Adapter (MPI)"; if appropriate you have to add it first, then click on [Properties]. - 5.
+Set in the register MPI the transfer parameters of your MPI net and type a valid address. - 6.
 Switch to the register Local connection. - 7.
-Set the COM port of the PC and the transfer rate 38400baud for the MPI programming cable. - 8.
-Transfer your project via 'PLC → Load to module' via PROFIBUS to the CPU and save it with 'PLC → Copy RAM to ROM' on a memory card if one is plugged.
+Set the COM port of the PC and the transfer rate 38400baud for the MPI programming cable. - 8. ▶ Transfer your project via 'PLC → Load to module' via MPI to the CPU and save it with 'PLC → Copy RAM to ROM' on a memory card if one is plugged.